philipdev/stateflow/usage.md

 ```

 var stateflow = require('stateflow');
-// Create a flow with flow defintion (see jsdoc)
+// Create a flow with flow definition (see jsdoc)
 var flow = new stateflow.StateFlow({
 	'entry-state' : {
 		type:'begin',